 It is important to spend two night in Cusco before the trek so we recommend our full day private sacred valley tour including: Pisaq remains, Pisaq market, local corn beer brewery, Ollantaytambo remains, Ollantaytambo village and return to Cusco.
 The Pisaq and Ollantaytambo remains are very special experiences in themselves, along with mixing with the culture, this day will live long in the memory.
 This day also gives your body a chance to acclimatize to the lower levels of oxygen.
 After a long way you will return to your hotel in Cusco.
 The day your will start at 8am and finish at 6pm.

-We leave at 7am, and walk uphill for about 3 hours through a jungle towards the Victoria Mines.
-We visit them as well as some Inca Ruins before climbing 1 hour more to the pass of Victoria 4,130m/ 13,546 feet.
-There are spectacular views from the pass as we descend to the charming village of Yanama(about 2 hours walk) following a section with some well constructed Inca steps.
+We leave at 7am, and walk uphill for about 3 hours through a jungle towards the Victoria mines.
+We will visit them as well as some Inca ruins before climbing 1 hour more to the pass of Victoria 4,130m/ 13,546 feet.
+There are spectacular views from the pass as we descend to the charming village of Yanama(about 2 hours walking) following a section with some well constructed Inca Steps.
 Once we get to Yanama, we take the local transport all the way to Lucmabamba.
-Along the way, we get to enjoy the gorgeous views of snow-capped mountains and waterfalls.
-We will hike for 7.5 miles/ 12 kilometers today.
+Along the way, we get to enjoy the gorgeous views of snow capped mountains and waterfalls.
+We will hike 7.5 miles/ 12 km today.

 Ready to go?